 Located some 150 miles south of Cairo, the Minya Governorate has become known as a hotbed of archaeological activity in recent years, producing many rewarding digs since 2018.
-Most recently in early 2020, a series of sixteen communal tombs dating to the Late Period (4th to 7th century BC) has been uncovered, yielding an absolute cornucopia of ancient Egyptian artifacts.
+Most recently, in early 2020, a series of sixteen communal tombs dating to the Late Period (4th to 7th century BC) was uncovered, yielding an absolute cornucopia of ancient Egyptian artifacts.

 Burials Before the Pharaohs

-On February 12th, Egypt’s Secretary-General of the Supreme Council of Antiquities, Dr. Mustafa Waziri, announced the discovery of 83 pre-pharaonic graves in the northernly Dakaliya region.
-Dating back to around 4,000 BC, these graves show Egyptian burial practices from before the time of the pharaohs, and speak to a higher prehistoric population in the region than once thought.
-The modest tombs, presenting as simple circular pits, contain archaeologically significant finds—the area’s first discovery of rare clay coffins, showing burials in a unique squatting position, alongside stonework pots that once held kohl cosmetics.
+On February 12th, Egypt’s Secretary-General of the Supreme Council of Antiquities, Dr. Mustafa Waziri, announced the discovery of 83 pre-pharaonic graves in the northern Dakaliya region.
+Dating back to around 4,000 BC, these graves show Egyptian burial practices from before the time of the pharaohs and speak to a higher prehistoric population in the region than once thought.
+The modest tombs, presenting as simple circular pits, contain archaeologically significant finds—the area’s first discovery of rare clay coffins, showing burials in a unique squatting position alongside stonework pots that once held kohl cosmetics.